i-am-shodan/USBArmyKnife/README.md

 ### Usage

 1. Connect the USB dongle to your computer.
-1. Connect to the WiF access point (iPhone14) with the password of 'password'
+1. Connect to the WiFi access point (iPhone14) with the password of 'password'
 1. Access the web interface (http://4.3.2.1:8080) by navigating to the URL with your browser.
 1. Ensure the web interface has correctly loaded.
 You should see thr currently running status and uptime.
 If not refresh the page.
 1. Use the web interface to create and manage your attacks using DuckyScript.

+*ESP-S2 based devices have WiFi support but do not have a web interface.
+Attacks are managed via DuckyScript files.*

 ### Future plans